Imperative Programming II: 2011-2012

 OverviewThis course starts with an introduction to the basic concepts and techniques of modular program construction and Object-Oriented Programming (OOP).
-It continues with one modest-sized case-study that introduces some of the basic OOP programming idioms (Design Patterns) in realistic settings.
+It continues with two modest-sized case-studies that introduce some of the basic OOP programming idioms (Design Patterns) in realistic settings.

 There are three main ideas: encapsulation, that programs should be built from objects that satisfy a coherent specification and hide the details of how that specification is implemented; object identity, that each object has a distinct identity, so that multiple objects can co-exist and interact with each other; and polymorphism, that objects that implement the same interface can be used interchangeably to give a variety of behaviours.